-The new baby had become blight on the carefree pursuits of Crystal and Tony who up until the seventh year of their marriage had managed to sleep through the night.
+The new baby had become a blight on the carefree pursuits of Crystal and Tony who up until the seventh year of their marriage had managed to sleep through the night.
 With sleepless nights came accusations—who was really pulling their weight in this relationship?
-It was decided by Crystal that Tony wasn’t contributing to the upbringing of the child.
+Crystal came to the conclusion that Tony wasn’t contributing to the upbringing of the child.

 She had given up her career.

 She had given up her identity.